-As Gadgets are usually small in size, you might prefer to keep some of them on top of all other windows - or always visible.
+As Gadgets are usually small in size, you might prefer to keep some of them on top of all other windows, or always visible.
 In Windows Vista, you can do this only for those Gadgets that are detached from Sidebar (larger in size).
-The second option is to keep Windows Sidebar itself always on top, as described in the beginning of this article.
+The second option is to keep Windows Sidebar itself always on top, as described at the beginning of this article.

-To put a Gadget on top, right-click on the Gadget itself (not its toolbar!) and click Always on top.
+To put a Gadget on top, right-click on the Gadget itself (not its toolbar) and choose Always on top.

 If you want to disable the feature, right-click on the Gadget again and click Always on top again.

 Keeping a Gadget always visible is a nice feature, but sometimes that Gadget hides the information you need to see - some text, for example.
-Luckily, there is an option to adjust a Gadget's opacity - how transparent it is.
+Luckily, there is an option to adjust a Gadget's opacity, or how transparent it is.